rajasegar/ruby-ast-explorer/README.md

 # ruby-ast-explorer

-Ruby Ast Explorer lets you to visualize your ruby code as AST(Abstract Syntax Trees).
+AST Explorer lets you to visualize your ruby code as AST(Abstract Syntax Trees).

 It has got four panes with the following content:

-* **Top-Left => Original Source Code
+* Top-Left => Original Source Code
 * Top-Right => AST representation in S-expressions
 * Bottom-Left => Transform Class
 * Bottom-Right => Output